Othernet-Project/conz/README.rst

 handler that prints 'Program error: ERROR MESSAGE' to STDERR.
 For convenience, the ``Console`` object has a ``error()`` method which creates such handlers.

+By default, the tracebacks raised during progress is suppressed.
+To see the full traceback, ``Console`` constructor takes a ``debug`` argument, which can be set to ``True`` to prevent traceback suppression.

 To create a handler, we call the ``error()`` method like so::

     handler = cn.error('Ouch!', exit=1)